-Sometimes it can be difficult to understand this disability, but by reading this book they will know what to look for and how to treat others that are on the spectrum.
+Sometimes it can be difficult to understand this disability, but by reading this book, they will know what to look for and how to treat others who are on the spectrum.

-What abilities do your little learners hold?
+What abilities do your little learners have?
 Can they play the piano?
 Spell a long word?
 Or maybe they can whistle.
-This book helps kids find their unique ability while appreciating other’s skills.
+This book helps kids find their unique ability while appreciating other people’s skills.